 It needs to be specific to the individual and must encompass their goals and requirements for returning to normal full function, whether that is going back to work, playing with the kids or taking part in sport at an amateur or professional level.

 After an injury, if insufficient rehabilitation is undertaken the body will compensate for the loss of strength or flexibility that occurs, and underlying issues such as muscle tightness or imbalance will remain.
 These compensations may lead to re-injury at the initial site or secondary problems in other areas of the body.

 It is important to remember that to provide the appropriate level of safe rehabilitation the practitioner must have a solid understanding of the underlying mechanisms of injury, the anatomy, physiology and biomechanics of the body and the healing processes that occur during recovery.

 Our Osteopaths are trained to examine and treat the body from a global and holistic perspective, this enables us to identify possible imbalances, which may occur due to injury.
-In addition we all have extensive training and experience of rehabilitation exercise prescription for sports and spinal injuries.
+In addition, our osteopaths have extensive training and experience in rehabilitation exercise prescription for sports and spinal injuries.

 Depending on your goals you may require sports specific rehabilitation drills with the idea being that when you return to your chosen activity your body is better conditioned than prior to the injury.